TrellixVulnTeam/RedPlag_IZD3/README.md

 The server must be active.
 If you are testing locally, follow the instructions for the backend.

-Name of the terminal file is `redplagcli`.
+The name of the terminal file is `redplagcli`.
 The `redplag_support.py` file must be present in the same folder as `redplagcli`.

 First make `redplagcli` executable by using the command `chmod a+x redplagcli`